-Cory Ward Taylor (Cory Taylor) Terminated by Ameriprise Financial Services, Inc. and Barred from Securities Industry – Goodman & Nekvasil P.A., May Recover Investor Losses
+Cory Ward Taylor (Cory Taylor) Permitted to Resign from Ameriprise Financial Services, Inc. and Barred from Securities Industry – Goodman & Nekvasil P.A., May Recover Investor Losses

-Goodman & Nekvasil P.A., May Recover Investor Losses - Cory Ward Taylor (Cory Taylor) Terminated by Ameriprise Financial Services, Inc. and Barred from Securities Industry
+Goodman & Nekvasil P.A., May Recover Investor Losses - Cory Ward Taylor (Cory Taylor) Permitted to Resign by Ameriprise Financial Services, Inc. and Barred from Securities Industry

-From 2004 until Cory Taylor’s termination in 2016, Cory Taylor worked for Ameriprise Financial Services, Inc. According to FINRA’s records, Cory Taylor was terminated by Ameriprise Financial Services, Inc. on September 15, 2016.
+From 2004 until Cory Taylor’s resignation in 2016, Cory Taylor was licensed with Ameriprise Financial Services, Inc. According to FINRA’s records, Cory Taylor resigned from Ameriprise Financial Services, Inc. on September 15, 2016.
 Ameriprise Financial Services, Inc. reported to FINRA that Cory Taylor was permitted to resign while under suspension for compliance policy violations related to the use of discretion in non-discretionary accounts.

 Subsequent to Cory Taylor’s firing by Ameriprise Financial Services, Inc., FINRA investigated Cory Taylor and brought a disciplinary action against Cory Taylor.
 Cory Taylor was barred from the securities and investment banking industry by the Financial Industry Regulatory Authority (FINRA) on May 11, 2017.
 FINRA reports that Cory Taylor failed to respond to FINRA request for information.